kyma-project/hydroform/examples/gcp/README.md

 ## Overview

-This example shows you how to provision a GKE cluster.
+This example shows you how to use Hydroform to provision a GKE cluster on Google Cloud Platform.

 ## Installation

-### Configure GKE
+### Configure GCP

 To provision a GKE cluster you need a service account the details of which you will pass as properties when executing this example.